ebikandi/ollama-langchain-poc/README.md

 - Install the dependencies first and then run `npm run dev` locally.
 - You'll see a simple form with an input and a submit button.
 Write the question in the input and submit the form to communicate with the assistant.
 The query time can take a some time, so be patient (this should be reviewed for better Ux and Dx).

+## Debugging

+Following the [official documentation](https://nextjs.org/docs/pages/building-your-application/configuring/debugging), Some scripts have been provided in `.vscode/launch.json` to ease the debugging.